gina-alaska/riverice-cookbook/README.md

-# riverice-beta cookbook
+# riverice cookbook

-# Requirements
+Install necessary components for running the River Ice and Flood detection alogrithms

 # Usage
+Include riverice::default in your run list

 # Attributes